ragavanayyadurai/Ex-05-WebTech-ServerSide-Processing/README.md

 ![Home Page](./home.png)

 # RESULT:
-The program is executed succesfully
+The program for implementing severside processing is completed successfully.